I find on my London walking tours that I have two types of guests.

 Although bustling and important, Londinium was quite small – about the size of today’s Hyde Park.

-Boasting a complicated network of roads connecting Londinium to the rest of the country, an amphitheatre, temples, and markets, Londinium was a sophisticated city and it is still possible to visit the remains of this ancient town today.
+Boasting a complicated network of roads connecting Londinium to the rest of the country, an amphitheatre, temples, and markets, Londinium was a sophisticated city.

-Below are the top locations for either Roman London ruins or artifacts.
+Below are my top locations for either Roman London ruins or artefacts.

 1. Museum of London

-For a true treasure trove of Roman artifacts, one need only visit the Museum of London.
+And for a true treasure trove of Roman artefacts, the Museum of London can't be beaten.

 Showcasing the history of London from well before the Romans themselves, the Museum holds a plethora of artifacts dating from the time of Londinium.

-Currency, jewelry, household goods, and figures of worship, the Museum of London’s collection cannot be topped.
+Currency, jewellery, household goods, and figures of worship, the Museum of London’s collection cannot be topped.

 2. Roman Wall at the Museum of London

-A dominating feature for centuries, today the wall has been reduced to a few small pieces, the largest of which is located here.
+A dominating feature for centuries, today the wall has been reduced to a few small pieces.

 More London Wall Locations